tapis-project/tapis-java-build/README.md

 - need docker desktop
 - need to change SED to gnuSED

-Windows:
-DON'T HAVE WINDOWS EXECUTABLE TO USE FOR virtualBox VM
+## macOS sed change instructions
+1. brew install gnu-sed
+2. brew info gnu-sed
+3. export PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"
+4. now we can use gnu-sed as sed
+5. for more details here is the reference: https://medium.com/@bramblexu/install-gnu-sed-on-mac-os-and-set-it-as-default-7c17ef1b8f64

 ## Running
-1. clone this repo in same directory as other tapis repos 2.NOTE: need to add option to each shell program so that users can state whether they want to run as a tacc developer or a tacc-external developer
+1. clone this repo in same directory as other tapis repos 2.a) **FOR TACC DEVELOPERS ON VPN**
+    - **IF MISSING NO REPOS AND NEED NO UPDATE** run ./buildAll.sh
-    - IF FIRST TIME RUNNING OR MISSING SOME REPOS run ./cloneAndBuildAll.sh
+    - **IF FIRST TIME RUNNING OR MISSING SOME REPOS** run ./cloneAndBuildAll.sh
-    - IF MISSIING NO REPOS
+    - **IF MISSIING NO REPOS BUT NEED TO UPDATE** run ./pullAndBuildAll.sh
-	run ./pullAndBuildAll.sh
-    - IF ONLY WANT TO CLONE AND BUILD MAIN 4 (tapis-bom, tapis-client-java, tapis-shared-java, tapis-java) run ./cloneAndBuildMain4.sh
+    - **IF ONLY WANT TO CLONE AND BUILD MAIN 4** (tapis-bom, tapis-client-java, tapis-shared-java, tapis-java) run ./cloneAndBuildMain4.sh
-    - IF ONLY WANT TO PULL AND BUILD MAIN 4 (tapis-bom, tapis-client-java, tapis-shared-java, tapis-java) run ./pullAndBuildMain4.sh
+    - **IF ONLY WANT TO PULL AND BUILD MAIN 4** (tapis-bom, tapis-client-java, tapis-shared-java, tapis-java) run ./pullAndBuildMain4.sh

+  b) **FOR PUBLIC DEVELOPERS**
+    - **IF MISSING NO REPOS AND NEED NO UPDATE** run ./publicBuildAll.sh
+    - **IF FIRST TIME RUNNING OR MISSING SOME REPOS** run ./publicCloneAndBuildAll.sh
+    - **IF MISSIING NO REPOS BUT NEED TO UPDATE** run ./publicPullAndBuildAll.sh
+    - **IF ONLY WANT TO CLONE AND BUILD MAIN 4** (tapis-bom, tapis-client-java, tapis-shared-java, tapis-java) run ./publicCloneAndBuildMain4.sh
+    - **IF ONLY WANT TO PULL AND BUILD MAIN 4** (tapis-bom, tapis-client-java, tapis-shared-java, tapis-java) run ./publicPullAndBuildMain4.sh

 ### List of Repos and Their Status
 repo name followd by OS it successfully builds on with or without the vpn/tacc network